SqrtNegativOne/resume/rendercv_output/Ark_Malhotra_CV.typ

   content: [
     #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Python backend for a Multi-armed-bandit using Experts-As-Arms to beat you at Hand cricket.])], column-gutter: 0cm)

-#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Statically typed game-theory-inspired agent to win at the old game of Hand cricket by analyzing common patterns in user's moves.],)
+#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Statically typed game-theoretic agent to win at Hand cricket by analyzing patterns in players' moves.],[Multi-armed-bandit using Experts-As-Arms model composed of #strong[PyTorch neural networks], n-Gram expert-models, and other heuristics weaved through the Hedge algorithm.],)
   ],
 )